 Konica Autoreflex Half Frame

 The year is 1966.
 The world camera makers rush to design and introduce compact SLR cameras.
 Saying ‘world’ and ‘compact SLR’ would seem all-inclusive, which is not.
 The Brits, Italian, French, and Americans have all but abandoned the high-end camera lines.
 The only real players yet were Germany, both East and West, USSR and Japan.
 USSR and the DDR churned out mighty SLR cameras, but none could be defined as compact.
 The West Germans did a bit better, producing more sophisticated, long-lasting, and less bulky.
 That left the Japanese makers to rule the arena.
-Prominent companies that do no longer exist or no longer make cameras, being Topcon, Miranda, Yashica, Ricoh, Minolta, Mamiya, Kowa, Konica, and Cosina, together with others who are still with us, such as Fuji, Pentax, Nikon, Canon, and Olympus all rushed to market with the new novelty.
+Prominent companies that no longer exist or no longer make cameras, including Topcon, Miranda, Yashica, Ricoh, Minolta, Mamiya, Kowa, Konica, and Cosina, together with others who are still with us, such as Fuji, Pentax, Nikon, Canon, and Olympus all rushed to market with the new novelty.
 Then, as of now, there were more advanced camera makers in Japan than the entire world combined.

 While each of the Japanese camera makers had its specific peculiarities, most models carried the same specs, at similar camera value class.
 Yet, in 1963 Olympus had created a whole new class with the ultra-compact SLR, half frame, Pen F line, (followed in 1979 by Pentax and Minolta, though using 110 format).
 At the heels of the Pen F, Konica had straddled both half and full-frame formats, introducing the Autoreflex.
 I am not aware of another 35 mm camera that can do that.

 The camera is an early entrant in the Konica compact SLR line.
 My records show three earlier SLR models: F, FP, FP1, all of which I know nothing about.
 By their looks, compared to Autoreflex, it seems that the latter is the first serious attempt for market domination.